 Not gonna lie, it takes ages sorting a top 10 out every month and pasting the links, etc. Especially seeing as most of my top 10s feature tracks that aren't out yet!
-So my resolution for 2018 is to make the radio show a live chart, then you come to this page to find the links, and if you ever miss the playlist or track ID just open the Mixcloud page and all the tracks are listed there.
-So much easier for everyone, I hope you enjoy :)
+So I decided to make the radio show a live chart, then you come to this page to find the links, and if you ever miss the playlist or track ID just open the Mixcloud page and all the tracks are listed there.
+So much easier for everyone, hope you enjoy!

 Flying solo for this instalment, fighting with rogue mics and notching up a record 32 new tracks in one show!

 december 2017 - the festive 50

 Not my chart as such, but this is the best 50 tunes of 2017 as voted for by Cowbell listeners, based on tracks we featured on the show in 2017, with the added 'bonus' of me and Chinny talking utter bollocks between each song!

 If you’re visiting this website and your haven’t seen Northern Disco Lights yet then GO AND SEE IT!
 Such a cool documentary, reminiscent of those BBC4 music biogs and shot in a similarly professional manner.

 A beautiful landscape and soundscape accompanies a compelling story of the rise of Nordic Disco, from ‘shit music’ and computers to the stardom of the likes of Lindstrom and Todd Terje it is a great story very well told.
 You’ll laugh, you’ll cry, you’ll learn, you’ll dance and you’ll definitely want to visit Norway!